iwanalabs/econagents/docs/source/Tutorial.rst

     # Start the server
     python server.py

 This will start a WebSocket server on localhost port 8765.
-The server will create a new game and generate recovery codes that agents will use to join the game.
+The server has methods to create a new game and generate recovery codes that agents use to join the game.

 Step 2: Run the Prisoner's Dilemma Game
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~